 The ultimate new vista in risk profiling is for it to become impossible to separate from goal-based suitability, and from effective client engagement.

-For the full article on which this blog is taken, see New Vistas in Risk Profiling.
+For the full article from which this blog is taken, see New Vistas in Risk Profiling.